 Repair it myself.

-How do I repair my Air Conditioner my self?
-If it isn’t working , save time, money and headaches with these tips to trouble shout your hvac system.
+If it is not working, repair it yourself, save time, money and headaches with these tips to trouble shoot your HVAC system.

-If you are a do it yourself er then this is for you.
+If you are a do it yourself person then this is for you.
 Diagnosing the systems problem on your own can be easy.
 These steps are basic steps as a guide to help you along.
-When a heating and cooling company goes through your air conditioner they follow guidelines as well.
+When a heating and cooling company goes through your system, they follow guidelines as well.

 - Shut the power off